tmbdev/objectio/docs/index.md

 Python-native libraries, since the latter do not run concurrently.
 For a Go language implementation, protocol implementations using built in native client libraries are potentially useful.

+# Development

+For development, we're using the following Python tools:

+- Packaging: setuptools wheel
+- Testing: pytest (also: coverage tox)
+- Uploading to PyPI: twine keyring
+- Documentation generation: mkdocs pydoc-markdown jupyter nbconvert

+Custom scripts:

+- Automation: Makefile
+- Documentation generation: cmd2md
+- Testing on Docker: dockergit dockerpip

+Configuration:

+- requirements for virtual environment: requirements.txt
+- requirements for pip install: setup.py
+- requirements for development: requirements.dev.txt

+Makefile targets

+- tests: run unit tests
+- venv: setup the virtualenv
+- push: push to github
+- dist: make a distribution on PyPI
+- docs: build the docs
+- clean: clean temporary files, build artifacts
+- passwd: authenticate to keyring

+This is a fairly minimalist set of tools for modern Python packaging.
+In the future, we'll like set up automatic builds, testing, and packaging using CircleCI or TravisCI.